andrewbonas/web-services/src/pages/index.md

         image: images/feature1.png
         image_alt: App preview on a phone and tablet
         content: >
-          The plaforms we use to build your site focus on a mobile first platorm.
+          The tools we use to build your site have been designed on a responive platform that focuses on a mobile first approach.
 Which means your users will get a great experience wether they are on a mobile device or desktop computer
         actions:
           - label: Learn More
             url: /features